 Afterthoughts has a myriad of purposes.
 For attenders, it can be helpful to attend if you’re new and have questions, have lingering thoughts from worship that you want to share or explore, or are interested in joining this meeting and want to know about the process.
 For members and those steeped in Quakerism, it can be helpful to attend when challenging questions arise for you in Meeting or when you have a deeply moving experience in Meeting and want to explore this further with others.
-Afterthoughts is led by members of Ministry and Counsel.
+Afterthoughts is under the care of FMC’s Ministry and Counsel group.

 Women’s weekend silent retreats have been held regularly at Glastonbury Abbey.

 Groups of Friends often gather at the Friends Center for discussion on topics of special interest, such as worship, theism and how we view Jesus, and historical Quakers and their teachings.

 In addition, small groups of Friends gather in homes for fellowship and worship.

 To hear more about these activities, please contact firstname.lastname@example.org